 No matter where you're headed, vacationing is a great time to relax, escape, and indulge.
 Whether you use your time off to sleep in or tour every corner of the world, there's no reason why exercising should be placed on the back burner.
 Here are a few suggestions to incorporate fitness into your travel plans and return home healthier than when you left.

 Find out if your hotel has a gym, pool, or an agreement with a nearby health club.
 You can also search online to find out how close you are to nearby parks with trails or stairs.
-Check out these healthy options in the Top 10 Fittest Cities.

 If there's no gym in sight, bring it with you.
 You can get a full body workout with resistance bands, or simply utilize hotel room furniture.
 A chair can easily be used for triceps dips and a closed door is the perfect place to secure your resistance cables.
 A jump rope is a great way to incorporate cardio.

 Step It Up